 A wide variety of licenses are used with Open Source software (such software may be free to download but will still be licensed).
-Most of the time the license will have no impact on your project but if you are planning to make your software available to other people, make it Open Source, or you are developing software for an external supervisor, you do need to take notice of which license is used and what its consequences are.
-In particular, a license like the GNU Public Licence (GPL)4 requires the source code to be made available to users of the software.
-If you use Open Source code or libraries in your code, then the licensing can have important implications for the code you write.
+The licenses may have no impact on your project but if you are planning to make your software available to other people, make it Open Source, or you are developing software for an external supervisor, you do need to take notice of which license is used and what its consequences are.
+In particular, a license like the GNU Public Licence (GPL) requires source code to be made available to users of the software, which can have important implications for the code you write.